 - Frosting: In a mixer, add the heavy cream, cardamom powder, saffron, and sugar.
 Whip at a low speed for about 10-15 minutes until it forms peaks.
 Fill the frosting in a piping bag and refrigerate for a couple of hours to set it.

-- Make the cupcakes according to the box directions, then cool the cupcakes completely.
+- Make the cupcakes according to the box directions, and add the cardamom powder to the cupcake mix before baking.
+Bake & then cool the cupcakes completely.

 - Scoop out about 1 tsp out of the finished cupcakes and add 1 tsp of the ras malai/milk.
 Close the cupcakes with the scooped out finished cupcakes.
 Set-aside until ready to frost.